Modernizing Amdahl's Law: How AI Scaling Laws Shape Computer Architecture: From Classical Amdahl to Hardware Allocation

+Thus Gustafson can be written in exactly the same total-time form as Eq.~\eqref{eq:amdahl-time}, except that the effective parallel fraction is no longer fixed: it becomes \(\tilde{P}(N)\).
+The two are classically equivalent in spirit, but under different normalizations of workload growth.
+Amdahl holds the serial--parallel split fixed as machine scale changes.
+Gustafson's key move is to let that effective ratio vary with scale, so the growing machine is paired with a correspondingly growing workload.
 Both are historically important, but both remain framed in the language of replication, processor count, and speedup.
 Figure~\ref{fig:legacy-laws} places that language in context.
 The present paper keeps the concern with performance under constraint, but changes the physical question: not how much speedup replication can buy, but how constrained resources should be allocated across heterogeneous hardware when the workload itself is changing.